 We are constantly working on new volumes in our publication series PIHANS (mainly archaeology and Assyriology), Egyptologische Uitgaven (Egyptological Publications) and Achaemenid History.
 Our journals Bibliotheca Orientalis (three fascicles per year) and Anatolica (one issue per year) appear regularly.

-The following publications are expected – please note that volume numbering and other details may be subject to change:
+The following publications are expected – please note that volume numbering and other details may be subject to change.

 Annual journal with contributions on the history and archaeology of Anatolia and adjacent regions from prehistory to the Ottoman era, published under the aegis of the Netherlands Institute in Turkey.